 Happy Easter, Gianni! – Thanks, the same to you!

 The verb augurare, which means to wish, is used in the phrase I wish you a Happy Easter!
-Whether you use ti / Le / vi depends on whether you are talking to a friend/family member, your boss/someone you don’t know well, or a group of people.
+Whether you should use ti / Le / vi depends on whether you are addressing someone informally (a friend or family member), formally (your boss or someone you don’t know well), or a group of people.

 The most important religious dates preceding and following Easter Sunday (La domenica di Pasqua) are as follows: